Anjaly-Gigi/Personal-Finance-Management-Application/README.md

 To start the app: `python main.py`

 ### User Manuel
-When you run `python main.py` , 2 options appear one is to register and other is to login.
+-  When you run `python main.py` , 2 options appear one is to register and other is to login.
-### Authrntication
 - If you're a new user, choose "Register" and provide a unique username and password.
 - Existing users can log in using their credentials.
 - Passwords are securely hashed using `bcrypt`.
+- Once logged in, the app will show the main menu:
+    `------- MENU ------`
+`1.
+Add Transaction
+2. Update Transaction
+3. Delete Transaction
+4. View Transactions
+5. Monthly Report
+6. Yearly Report
+7. Set Budget
+8. View Budgets
+9. Backup Database
+10. Restore Database
+11. Logout`